-We recommend selecting a start date for your LivePlan forecast that reflects when you first begin to experience financial activity, such as spending or sales, or important milestones.
-This way, the start-up costs you incur as you prepare to open your business (i.e., on marketing or equipment) are captured in your forecast.
+We recommend selecting a start date for your LivePlan forecast that reflects when you first begin to experience financial activity, such as spending or sales.
+This way, any start-up costs you incur as you prepare to open your business are captured in your forecast.

 Changing your forecast start date